Published Hospital Pricing and How it Affects You

 The image above is 100% in compliance with the new legislation but fails to provide insight into how much an average person can expect to pay for an emergency room visit.

-After a car accident many people are caught in a maze trying to track down information on the costs of medical procedures because insurance companies will have different agreements with different providers and hospitals.
+After a car accident, many people are caught in a maze trying to track down information on the costs of medical procedures because insurance companies will have different agreements with different providers and hospitals.
 Looking at the pricing lists on the hospital websites will tell you almost nothing.
 The actual cost to a patient will depend on the negotiated price between the insurance company, hospital, and the injured parties’ ability to represent their interests.
-Which is why we always recommend speaking to a personal injury lawyer to review your situation and confidently get the best deal.
+This is why we always recommend speaking to a personal injury lawyer to review your situation and confidently get the best deal.

 You might be thinking, what do medical pricing rules have to do with personal injury lawyers working in Solano County?
 The answer is that we care about our community.
 And we think you should know that you might not have to pay those emergency room costs at all.
 If you’ve been injured due to someone else’s carelessness, you may not be responsible for medical expenses.
 We can help you take on the big auto insurance companies and get your bills paid.
 Contact us and let us fight for you.